 There tends to be a lot of self-rebuke among dieters when they “fall off the wagon,” “cheat,” or any number of other ways to describe a less than perfect attempt at losing weight.
 We blame ourselves for our weakness, lack of discipline, self-control and willpower.
 For many of us, we see it truly as our fault without consideration to the many other contributing factors or research findings.
 In fact, we give a lot of “power” to willpower.
 So what does it all mean?

 I would put forth that many with obesity are bombarded with an unusually high number of concurrent ego-depleting circumstances such as the following:

-- Stress – worrying about one’s weight
+- Stress – worrying about one’s weight and health

 - Emotions – stigmatization, self-incrimination, anger, frustration, guilt

 If we then add into the above other typical factors such as work decisions, family matters and others, it isn’t hard to understand why there is little if anything left over to have the willpower for long-term successful weight loss.
 While there hasn’t been research that exclusively looks at willpower and those with obesity, the research that has been done suggests that willpower, ego-depletion and food choices is a much more complex challenge than deciding to exercise or start saving money.

 We know there are numerous contributors to how and why obesity arises and new research is continuously surfacing revealing new information and indicators.
 In addition to the psychological, where willpower and ego depletion live, there are the environmental, biological, hormonal, genetic, biochemical factors that play a critical role.
 Removing them from the equation is doing a disservice to anyone with obesity.